Is HLN a co-op or tutorial? Do parents stay or drop-off?

 How have HLN’s high school students done?
 Can they get into college?
 Scholarships?

 While outcomes are important, HLN’s focus is on providing a strong and beautiful foundation for genuine lifelong learning.
-Regardless of whether a student pursues a PhD or never enters a formal classroom again after graduating, this education is a good one, and one that can be a seed to nourish their heart and mind for a lifetime.
+Regardless of whether a student pursues a PhD or never enters a formal classroom again after graduating, this education is a good one, and it is one that can be a seed to nourish their heart and mind for a lifetime.
 HLN students have all been accepted to colleges–private and public–and have received academic scholarships.
 Some have been invited to join honors programs as well.
 What helps them stand out is their robust transcript and book list (sample 1, sample 2, sample 3).
 Transcripts show electives like 2 or more years of Latin, Metaphysics, Greek Drama-Tragedies, Informal Logic, Formal Logic, and Rhetoric.
-Their book list includes authors like Dante, Tolstoy, Shakespeare & poetry study, Austen, Dickens, and these are in addition to classics authors, which include Homer, Aeschylus, Sophocles, Euripides, Plato, Aristotle, Vergil, and Cicero.
+Their book list includes authors like Dante, Tolstoy, Shakespeare & poetry study, Austen, Dickens, and these are in addition to classics authors, which include Homer, Aeschylus, Sophocles, Euripides, Plato, Aristotle, Virgil, and Cicero.